Prélude à l'après-midi d'un faune: Transcription

 Claude Debussy himself transcribed the piece for performance on two pianos in 1895.

 Other transcriptions include: the arrangement of Maurice Ravel for piano four hands, the flute and piano version of Gustave Samazeuilh, the arrangement for Pierrot ensemble (flute, clarinet, violin, cello and piano) by Tim Mulleman, a transcription for flute, clarinet and piano by Michael Webster, and an arrangement for the instruments of Ravel's Introduction and Allegro (flute, clarinet, harp and string quartet) with an additional double bass, by Graeme Steele Johnson.
 The Russian pianist Vyacheslav Gryaznov also transcribed it for solo piano.
 Linos Piano Trio arranged the piece for piano trio and included it on their 2021 album Stolen Music.
+Another version was transcribed by composer Paolo Fradiani for flute, oboe, clarinet, horn, harp and strings, and published by Universal Edition.

 Benno Sachs, a pupil of Arnold Schoenberg, reorchestrated the work for a chamber ensemble which included a piano and a harmonium, for Schoenberg's Society for Private Musical Performances, which took place on 27 October 1920.